Mubbyrex/cd0354-monolith-to-microservices-project/Journal.md

 - We will need to use password authentication for this project.
 This means that a username and password is needed to authenticate and access the database.
 - The port number will need to be set as `5432`.
 This is the typical port that is used by PostgreSQL so it is usually set to this port by default.

+configured my AWS RDS fields with the following values on the AWS console

 | Field                                                | Value                                                                              |
 | ---------------------------------------------------- | ---------------------------------------------------------------------------------- |
 | Database creation method                             | Standard create.
 Easy create option creates a private database by default          |